The following motorcycle safety tips can increase your chances of walking away from a Knoxville motorcycle wreck.

 - Be careful to avoid the blind spots of other drivers.
 Motorists are not always looking for or are aware of a bikes presence.

 - Follow the posted speed limit.

-- Dont drive recklessly: dont tailgate, dont weave through traffic and dont drive on the shoulder of the road or between lanes.
+- Do not drive recklessly: do not tailgate, do not weave through traffic and do not drive on the shoulder of the road or between lanes.